NasdormML/NasdormML/README.md

 ## 📊 **What’s Next?**

-- Transitioning into **NLP** to explore:
-  - Sentiment Analysis
-  - Language Models (Transformers, Hugging Face)
+- Deep dive into **Deep Learning for Time Series**:
+  - Mastering **PyTorch LSTM** and its variants (e.g., Bidirectional LSTM, Stacked LSTM)
+  - Exploring advanced neural architectures for time series forecasting such as CNNs, Temporal Convolutional Networks (TCNs), and Transformers for sequential data
-- Participating in NLP-focused Kaggle competitions.
+- Participating in forecasting and sequential modeling challenges on Kaggle

----

 ## 📢 **Connect with Me:**